- HOME

 Business Continuity Plan Established for Disasters

-The Group formulated a business continuity plan (BSP) of action in anticipation of a disaster.
+The Group has formulated a business continuity plan (BCP) of action in anticipation of a disaster.
 The BCP sets up a chain of command during an emergency and allocates duties for the continuation of business as well as establishing structures for minimizing the impact of a disaster.
-A disaster response headquarters drill is conducted once a year to confirm emergency preparations toward ensuring the safety of officers and employees, establishing a chain of command, and restoring business.
+Additionally, to confirm the content of the plan (ensuring the lives and safety of officers and employees, establishing a chain of command, and restoring business operations), we conduct a Disaster Task Force Establishment Drills once a year, with the president of Nomura Real Estate Holdings as the head of the task force, in order to prepare for earthquakes and other emergencies.

 Confirming the Safety of Officers and Employees

-The Group introduced a safety confirmation system that uses the Internet and emails to rapidly determine the status of harm to and safety of officers and employees during emergencies, and it conducts safety confirmation drills for Group officers and employees four times a year.
+The Group introduced a safety confirmation system that uses the Internet and emails to rapidly determine the safety/injury status of officers and employees during emergencies, and it conducts safety confirmation drills for Group officers and employees four times a year.

 Sustainability